 Contrasting furniture styles create visual separation.

 Mixing furniture styles can effectively separate spaces.
 I often use traditional pieces in one area and contemporary in another to create a visual distinction.
+This approach works exceptionally well when designing an upstairs living room where you might need to blend a lounge area with a workspace.

 Strategic Furniture Placement